 3. Equipment and Materials

 The Handbook also addresses Plaintiffs’ “Identification Badge”.
-See Exhibit C, at page 13.
+See Exhibit C, on page 13.
 It states that:

 Contract workers are issued an ID that should be kept in their possession at all times.
 Contract workers are required to wear their badges at all times that they are preforming FLC duties.
 The badge must be worn to identify the worker to clients and other FLC staff/contractors.
 At the end of the contractual relationship with FLC, this badge must be returned to the FLS office before the final paycheck is issued.